Ferlab-Ste-Justine/terraform-backend-etcd/README.md

   connection_timeout: "<connection timeout on etcd as golang duration string.
 Put at least a minute>"
   request_timeout: "<request timeout on etcd as golang duration string.
 Put at least a minute>"
   retries: <number of times to retry>
+  auth:
+    ca_cert: "<path to etcd ca cert>"
+    client_cert: "<path to the client cert to authentify with etcd>"
+    client_key: "<path to the client private key to authentify with etcd>"
 remote_termination: <bool flag indicating whether process can be terminated via rest api>
 ```